Unsupervised Denoising for Signal-Dependent and Row-Correlated Imaging Noise: Background

 We can express image formation as a two step process.
 The clean image, or as we also refer to it, the \emph{signal}, $\s=(s_{1,1}, \dots, s_{N,M})$, is drawn from a distribution $p(\s)$ and then subjected to noise, producing the noisy image $\x=(x_{1,1}, \dots, x_{N,M})$ as drawn from the noise distribution $p(\x|\s)$.
 Here, $s_{i,j}$ and $x_{i,j}$ correspond to the respective pixel values at position $(i,j)$, and $N$ and $M$ are the number of rows and columns in the image, respectively.

-Generally, we assume that the imaging noise is zero-centered, that is, the expected value of a noisy image equals the signal, $\mathbb{E}_{p(\x|\s)}[\x] = \s$.
+Generally, we assume that the imaging noise is zero-centered, that is, the expected value of a noisy image equals the signal; $\mathbb{E}_{p(\x|\s)}[\x] = \s$.
 Note that zero-centered noise is a weak assumption that is widely shared in literature~(\eg~\cite{krull2019noise2void, laine2019high,eom2023statistically}).
 Another way of looking at this assumption is that the sensor or camera is assumed to behave linearly so that an increase in $s_{i,j}$ (\eg by increasing the light intensity) will, on average, result in a proportional increase in $x_{i,j}$.

-{\bf Additive white Gaussian noise:} Arguably, the most basic traditionally used noise model is additive white Gaussian (AWG) noise, see~\eg \cite{dabov2006image,buades2005non,metzler2018unsupervised}.
+\textbf{Additive White Gaussian Noise}\quad The most basic traditionally used noise model is additive white Gaussian (AWG) noise, see~\eg \cite{dabov2006image,buades2005non,metzler2018unsupervised}.
 We can write the probability distribution for noisy observations in an AWG noise model as

 formulated as a product over pixels.
 In general, we refer to any type of noise model that can be factorised according to \cref{eq:pixel-indep} as spatially uncorrelated.
-In AWG noise, $p(x_{i,j}|s_{i,j})$ corresponds to a normal distribution centered at $s_{i,j}$, with variance fixed for all $s_{i,j}$.

-As a consequence, the AWG noise itself, $\n = \x-\s$, follows a fixed variance normal distribution centered at zero and is independent of the underlying signal.
-In general, we call noise that does not depend on the underlying signal, such that $p(\n|\s) = p(\n)$, signal-independent.
-Types of noise for which this is not the case will be referred to as signal-dependent.
+In AWG noise, $p(x_{i,j}|s_{i,j})$ corresponds to a normal distribution centered at $s_{i,j}$ with variance fixed for all $s_{i,j}$.
+In general, we call noise with a variance that does not depend on the underlying signal as signal-independent.
+Noise for which this is not the case will be referred to as signal-dependent.

 Denoising approaches have assumed noise to be both spatially uncorrelated and signal-independent.
 Unfortunately, real imaging noise rarely follows these assumptions.